mickiewicz/episerver-base-project/README.md

 Clone the repository to an empty folder on your system if you have not already done so, and open the solution (.sln) file in Visual Studio.

 To create the database, copy the *EPiServer.Cms.mdf* file from *packages/EPiServer.CMS.x.x.x/tools* to the *EpiserverBase/App_Data* folder.
-Then, open the package manager console in Visual Studio (Tools > NuGet Package Manager > Package Manager Console) and run the following command: `Initialize-EPiDatabase` or add `createDatabaseSchema="true" updateDatabaseSchema="true"` attributes to <episerver.framework> node in web.config.
+Then, open the package manager console in Visual Studio (Tools > NuGet Package Manager > Package Manager Console) and run the following command: `Initialize-EPiDatabase` or add `createDatabaseSchema="true" updateDatabaseSchema="true"` attributes to `<episerver.framework>` node in **Web.config**.

 Alternatively, you can create your own database and run the SQL scripts found at *packages/EPiServer.CMS.Core.x.x.x/tools/EPiServer.Cms.Core.sql*.
 You will need to update the *EpiserverBase/connections.config* file afterward if you choose this method.